 When you begin your search for Bay Area wedding venues, you might feel overwhelmed with all the considerations to take into account.
-Metropolitan Bay Areas will have more limitations and restrictions than a rural wedding venue.

 In this article, I’m going to touch on “local destination weddings,” discuss the benefits to a wedding venue outside of the metro Bay area, budget considerations, venue considerations, climate considerations, and so much more to get your wheels turning.

 Mountain House Estate takes you into a completely new world, far from the city’s hustle and bustle, and allows you to relax and have an exclusive wedding experience.

 Jillian + Justin fell in love with wine country & are San Francisco residents.

 Let’s first define a destination wedding; any wedding that you and your guests have the choice to stay overnight because you are 1-3 hours from your home.
 So having your wedding in the North Bay, East Bay, or South Bay can technically be a destination wedding, depending on the traffic.